-Current students may register for courses on their own initiative and convenience via the web.
+Current students may register for courses on their own initiative and convenience via the web within the noted time frames.
+These processes require the submission of written forms after the dates noted.
 Students with a private access code (PIN) have the ability to:

-- Register for courses.

-- Add courses.

-- Drop courses.

-- Print course schedule with course number, title, days, time, instructor, building, and room information.

-- Use the "GPA calculator" to project GPA for in-progress courses.
+- " Register for courses up to the first day of class. - " Add courses up to the first day of class. - " Drop courses up to the first day of class. - " Print course schedule with course number, title, days, time, instructor, building, and room information. - " Use the "GPA calculator" to project GPA for in-progress courses. - " Print Degree Audit information to monitor progress toward graduation. - " Print unofficial student copy of transcript.

-- View student account balance.

-- View financial aid.

-- Print unofficial student copy of transcript.

 Each student must officially register before beginning a course.
 A student registers by completing and signing an official registration form provided in course schedules.
 Registration forms may be mailed to the University or hand delivered to the addresses indicated on the form.
 Dates for priority registration are listed in the course schedule.
 Students are assessed a late registration fee if the registration form is not received during priority registration.